fatk/nginx-site-conf-generator/README.md

 nginx-utils
 =========================

-A collection of scripts meant to create or modify specific nginx-related files and perform actions.
+A command-line cli, running on node that performs nginx-related actions.

 These scripts are meant to answer custom needs and should not be used as-is.